bethany-j-allen/Total-Evidence-Tutorial/README.md

         </substModel>
 ```
 Note that we need to specify the frequencies for all states as well.
 Here we have chosen to leave them all equal (just as in the Mk Lewis model).

+An example XML file with ordered characters is shown in `Penguins_ordered.xml`.

 ----